Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * both calculations are connected to transformation matrices by Rodrigues' formula

 The power of screw theory shows in inverse kinematics and torque calculations to allow closed form calculations without iterations.

+# Description of Screw Setup

+An axis is described by the direction, its position and its property:
+- direction as vector, e.g. (0,0,1) in Z-direction.
+The angles for rotary and movement for linear axes is as usual right-hand rule, CCW if looking at the arrow
+- an arbitrary point on the axis (preferable a point which crosses with other axes, with the base or with the endpoint)
+- type of axis, rotary, prismatic, palletized-parallel or other
+- whether axis joints parallel axes or is passive

+All axes are described with reference angles.
+With this setup, the endposition and endorientation is calculated and stored.

+This information is sufficient to calculate new positions when changing angles/linear positions and to calculated inverse kinematics (i e. from endposition calculating back to the angles).

+For special kinematics types like CoreXY or parallel kinematics, it is necessary to define additional properties.

 # Inverse kinematics